i05nagai/memorandum/language/english_speaking.md

     * She is believed to have a 25 million dallar fortune
 * It's spring.
 You're just horny
 * prevent, keep from
+    * to stop something from happening or someone from doing something
+        * the police tried to prevent him from leaving
+        * can this type of accident be prevented
+        * label your suitcases to prevent confusion
+        * his disability prevents him from driving
 * barter
     * I had to barter with the locals for food
     * They bartered their gain for salt